AkankshaAgg/SudokuPuzzle/README.md

 # SudokuPuzzle

 Sudoku Puzzle web application made using HTML, CSS, Javascript.
-It is based on the concept of Backtracking.
+It is build using the concept of Backtracking.

 Following are the snippets of web application:
 * Staring page